alphagov/rp-onboarding-tech-docs/README.md

 If there are any incompatible changes, the output will display warning messages to explain what has gone wrong.

-You can then open the `build/html/index.html` file on your machine to preview your changes.
+You can then open the output file in your browser from the `build/html/` folder to preview your changes.

 #### Committing your changes